-Most ideally, you can achieve the total project cost estimation, with the help of the right software.
-Preferably, one that has invoicing, time-tracking, and project management features for optimal business results.
-So, it is about time we dive deeper into how to calculate employee labor costs that can affect a project’s cost estimation and management.
-But first of all, let us refresh all the variables that comprise direct and indirect costs around a project, before moving on to labor costs.
+The right software can make all the difference with project cost estimation, especially one that has invoicing, time-tracking, and project management features.
+So, it’s about time we dive deeper into how to calculate employee labor costs that can affect a project’s cost estimation and management.
+First, let’s refresh all the variables that comprise direct and indirect costs around a project.

 Starting with the distinction between costs and expenses sounds fitting to clarify this complex duet.
 Cost relates to the act of acquiring something while expense refers to the usage of the bought product/service.
 It seems like these two terms are the two sides of a coin; you cannot have an expense without first paying for it.

-Costs that relate to projects and you cannot omit, form the direct costs.
+Costs related to projects, which you cannot omit, form the direct costs.
 They are integral and necessary to the completion of a project.
-They can vary and be linked to different aspects of a project.
-A basic kind of project costs is the payments that professionals are getting when working on a project. Τhe totality of equipment, materials, the preparatory phase, and tasks around a project compose the direct costs.
+A characteristic example of a project cost is the payments that professionals get for a project. Τhe equipment, materials, preparatory phase, and tasks around a project are also direct costs.

-Additionally, business outsourcing subcontracts are also considered direct costs.
-Therefore, if you run a 3D design team, then your costs can be the team’s salaries, 3D printers, printing material, as well as the whole design and actual printing process.
+Additionally, the act of outsourcing subcontracts is also a direct cost.
+Therefore, if you run a 3D design team, your costs include the team’s salaries, 3D printers, printing material, as well as the whole design and actual printing process.

-On the other hand, indirect or overhead costs are not be directly linked to a specific project.
-They may be administrative costs, general office equipment as well as employee benefits, insurance, utilities, and supplies.
-Not only those but also any cost that supports a business and workforce in total and not a particular project per se.
+On the other hand, indirect or overhead costs do not revolve around a specific project.
+They may be administrative costs, general office equipment, employee benefits, insurance, utilities, and supplies.
+Any cost that supports a business and workforce in total and not a particular project per se is indirect.

 The labor cost definition

-The gross salary that an employee receives for their work is called labor cost.
+The gross salary that an employee receives for their work is a labor cost.
 Along with the sum of billable hours, a variety of other expenses are included.
 Joseph G. Hadzima, a senior lecturer at the MIT Sloan School of Management, states the real cost of an employee is about 1.25 to 1.40 times base salary range.
 For instance, the true labor cost of employees with salaries of $20.000 yearly, ranges between $25.000/28.000.
 Thus, the actual cost of an employee is more than meets the eye.
-So let us go through which added expenses come into play.

 What constitutes the true cost of an hourly employee?

-As seen above, direct and indirect costs comprise an employee’s actual cost.
-Thus, in order to find out an employee’s labor cost with an hourly rate, working in projects, you have to dig deeper than their wages.
-To the business, hourly employee costs include payroll taxes, social security, medical insurance, paid leave, and benefit payments.
-Thus, an employer has the responsibility to cover employee about their mental, physical well-being and retirement plan.
-Regardless if a professional is on an hourly rate or steady monthly salary, most of these extra costs apply to both categories.
+Now you know that direct and indirect costs comprise an employee’s actual cost.
+To find out an employee’s labor cost for project budgets with an hourly rate, you have to dig deeper than their taxable wages.
+Hourly employee costs include payroll taxes, social security, medical insurance, paid leave, and benefit payments.
+Plus, an employer has the responsibility to provide for their employees’ mental well-being and retirement plan.
+Regardless of the employee labor rate for project budgets, most of these extra costs also apply to steady monthly salaried professionals.

 Discover the hourly employee costs